simonmichael/hledger/MANUAL.markdown

     $ hledger web -E -B --depth 2
     $ hledger web --port 5010 --base-url http://some.vhost.com --debug -f my.journal

-About the edit command: warning, this is the first hledger feature which can alter your existing journal data.
+Warning: unlike all other hledger features, the edit form can alter your existing journal data.
 You can edit, or erase, the journal file through the web ui.
-There is no access control.
+There is currently no access control.
 A numbered backup of the file will be saved at each edit, in normal circumstances (eg if file permissions allow, disk is not full, etc.)

 There are some options specific to the web server: